 Some specialist recruitment agencies handle vacancies.

 Once qualified, you must keep your skills up to date and follow the ongoing developments in research.
-Continuing professional development (CPD) is an essential part of continuing registration with the HCPC and chartered membership of BPS and should include a mixture of directed and self-directed activities.
+Continuing professional development (CPD) is an essential part of continued registration with the HCPC and chartered membership of the BPS and should include a mixture of directed and self-directed activities.

 Training and development opportunities are available through the BPS Professional Development Centre.
-It is also possible to undertake further research at PhD level.
+You can also take further research at PhD level.

 - psychosis and complex mental health.

-To be eligible to apply for a consultant-level position, you will usually need a minimum of six years' experience working and developing in the profession.
-At this level, there are a small number of heads of specialty posts available (in areas such as adult mental health) with progression to overall head of a psychology service.
+You'll usually need a minimum of six years' experience to be eligible to apply for consultant-level positions.
+From here, there is a small number of heads of specialty posts available (in areas such as adult mental health) with progression to overall head of a psychology service.

-With experience it may be possible to move into clinical academic research and teaching.
-There are also opportunities to apply for a position as a trainee high intensity therapist, providing cognitive behavioural therapy (CBT) to patients with complex issues related to anxiety and depression.
+With experience, you may choose to move into clinical academic research and teaching.
+There are also opportunities to train as a high intensity therapist, providing cognitive behavioural therapy (CBT) to patients with complex issues related to anxiety and depression.